raseniero/Sitecore-v901-XP1-Scaled-Installation/README.md

 Depending on the role or instance, each has it's own respective software prerequisites, but the *general prerequisites* are the following below.

-* Windows Server 2016
+* Microsoft Windows Server 2016
-* SQL Server 2016 SP1 with SQL Management Studio 2017 for Database server
+* Microsoft SQL Server 2016 SP1 with SQL Management Studio 2017 for Database server
-* IIS 10 for Web servers
+* IIS 10 for Web server
 * .NET Framework 4.6.2 or later
 * PowerShell 5.1 or later
-* Sitecore Installation Framework Module (SIF)
+* Sitecore Installation Framework (SIF) PowerShell module
 * Any Web Browsers in this list: Microsoft Internet Explorer 11, Mozilla Firefox, Google Chrome or Microsoft Edge

 For the Hardware requirements, please refer to the Sitecore 9.0 Installation Guide.